zilexa/Homeserver/maintenance-tasks/README.md

 &nbsp;

+Congratulations, you finished this Guide !

+***
+### Manual Maintenance
+Only required if:
+- The Monthly Email asks you to reboot --> go and reboot.
+If you do this via SSH, remember you still need to login.
+- The Monthly Email shows you are hitting your storage limit --> tell users to cleanup or replace/add drives.
+- The Monthly Email shows scrub errors for a certain filesystem --> follow steps here: TBA
+- Besides the Monthly Email, your server will also email you if your drives are starting to get old.
+For this purpose, *smartd* is enabled, regularly performing S.M.A.R.T. tests for your storage drives and monitoring drive temperature.
+An email will be sent if drive S.M.A.R.T. values change or if a drive temperature is rising above 60 C. While this email might contain errors for certain drives, best is to Google those errors and see if it can be ignored.
+- you want to update to a newer Linux Kernel: Apps Menu > Manjaro Settings > Kernel > select the latest LTS version, install and reboot.

 ***

 ### OPTIONAL TASKS: Nightly maintenance
 The Nightly script contains tasks only relevant if you need to perform several tasks every night.
 For example  1) use MerferFS with caching, 2) use parity based backups 3) modify user files outside of FileRun realm: